 There are many different crowns, but some are more common than others.
 Your dentist can go over each of these and explain them more in-depth.
 However, here is a simple breakdown.
 Some common types include porcelain, all-porcelain, and ceramic.
 Porcelain is a mixture of calcium oxide (or other minerals) and colored oxides that produce an opaque paste fired in kilns to create objects with new colors.
 All-porcelain crowns are like regular fillings, which often have added coloring from composite materials or stains to make them match your natural teeth better.
 Porcelain fused to metal crowns combines porcelain materials with metals such as titanium or zirconium to further strengthen them.

 Getting a crown is generally a two-visit process.
 On the first visit, a dentist will prepare and model your tooth and then place your temporary crown.
 At some point over about 10-14 days, you'll return to be fitted with your new permanent crown.
 When your permanent crown is ready, a dentist will remove your old temporary crown, clean your tooth/gum area, glue in your new permanent crown (using a special light-activated cement), and make sure everything feels as it should.
 Let your dentist know if you experience any discomfort or have other concerns about your healing process.

 The process of getting your dental crowns can start with a single call.
 Call your dentist today to schedule a consultation for a dental crown.
 Get the smile you deserve.

-Check out what others are saying about our dental services on Yelp: Dental Crowns in Morton, PA.
+Check out what others are saying about our dental services on Google: Dental Crowns in Morton, PA.